 Oregon Humanities offers grantees support in managing and reporting on grant-funded programs or events.
 Click here to read more.

-Organizations receiving grant awards will receive a notice of your award amount and a legal Grant Agreement via email.
-This email will be sent to the contacts named in your grant application as your Project Lead and Authorizing Official.
+Organizations receiving grant awards will receive a notice of their award amount and a legal Grant Agreement via email.
+This email will be sent to the contacts named in the grant application as Project Lead and Authorizing Official.

-Please fully read your Grant Agreement, reach out to us if you have questions about it, and have your Project Lead and Authorizing Official sign it promptly.
-After we receive the signed Agreement, we will release the awarded amount of funding to your organization.
+Please fully read the Grant Agreement, reach out to us if you have questions, and have the Project Lead and Authorizing Official sign it promptly.
+After we receive the signed agreement, we will release the awarded amount of funding to your organization.

 The email will also include the links to your grant reporting forms.
 You’re required to file the reports listed below.
 Please refer to your Grant Agreement for the reporting due dates.